Calvados Brandy a Norman Delight!

 - Hors d’Age, Extra, XO or Napoleon – a Calvados aged for more than 6 years.

 But equally, this is just a guide to quality and the producer in question should always be your ultimate reference point.
-The best mature examples merge finesse and power with an ease tantamount to promiscuity, while young Calvados is the ideal aperitif.
+The best mature examples merge finesse and power with ease tantamount to promiscuity, while young Calvados is the ideal aperitif.
 It also matches beautifully with Normandy cheeses such as a creamy Camembert.
 Meanwhile, mature Calvados begs to be savored in its own right, although top-end Calvados from the Pays d’Auge will typically be served with Pont-l’Evêque cheeses or an apple pudding in Normandy restaurants.

 However, we prefer to enjoy its myriad of flavors – ripe apples, dried apricots, butterscotch, nuts, and chocolate – without any gastronomic interference.
 This is the real beauty of Calvados, is can be a fun, delicious aperitif or something far more ‘serious’ and complex, depending on your mood.
 Connoisseurs always salivate over the best Cognac (with good reason), but there’s no denying that Calvados is every bit the equal of that prestigious, and perhaps more famous, spirit.